Before we get to the good stuff I wanted to show you a little somethin’…

 The Wall Street Journal.
 An article on, “How Colleagues Make You Fat“.
 A sticky note pointing to said article with the words, “with cake balls” written on it.

 The article goes onto discuss the different tactics that these evil colleagues use to add pounds to your waist.
 I would like to begin by saying I am neither The Dismissive, The Offended, The Alarmist, nor The Exasperated.
-I simply make stuff and you eat it – no tactics or pressuring involved…promise.
-But really, one little taste won’t kill ya.
-I kid, I kid.
+I simply make stuff and you eat it – no tactics or pressuring involved… promise.

 Well guess what!?
 No cake balls today.
-Macaroons!
+Macaroons are what it’s all about!

 Save your yolks though because you could totally use them for this!
 She has an amazing, easy, non-intimidating recipe for Crème Brûlée.